-Remote programming using Microsoft Teams
+Remote programming class with the Photon Robot using Microsoft Teams

 It’s easy to connect your Photon Robot to a computer or tablet through Bluetooth, although it is a short-range solution.
 Therefore, the only thing that held back our children from using robots during their online lessons was the connection range – we had to extend it.
-In this post, I’d like to share our know-how knowledge on using Photon Robot in distance learning and allowing children to program it in real-time from their home computers.
+In this post, I’d like to share our know-how knowledge on using the Photon Robot in distance learning and allowing children to program it in real-time from their home computers.

 How it works